microsoft/aed-go-learn-content/data-types/includes/4-structs.md

 Finally, you can use structs to encode and decode data in JSON.
 Go has excellent support for the JSON format, and it's already included in the standard library packages.

-You can also do things like renaming the name of a field when the one from the struct is not appropriate.
+You can also do things like rename the name of a field from the struct.
 For instance, let's say that you don't want the JSON output to show `FirstName` but simply `name` or ignore empty fields.
 You could use field tags like this:

 ```go
 type Person struct {